Undergraduate General Education Requirements for Academic Year 2018-19

 - Global and Community Citizenship courses enhance awareness of local and global community and environmental issues; stress application of knowledge and skills to solving community or environmental challenges and/or benefiting the community through course conducted workshops; encourage interaction with community, business and/or government sectors in order to effect positive change; encourage students to become informed and active participants in their communities; and include a field work, community workshop, service-learning component, or a research-based project that utilizes field work to explore ways in which one can contribute to the good of the global and/or local community.

-Can a single course be counted in more than one category?
+Can a single course be counted towards more than one category?